How Guitar Tube Amplifiers Work

 The rectifier tube, V3 is used to convert 650 volts AC from the Power Transformer into 340 volts DC.
 Note that when you measure between ground and either of V3's AC input pins you'll see 325 AC volts, but if you measure between the two AC input pins you'll see 650 AC volts.
 V3 is different from the preamp and power tubes in that It has two plates and no grid and its heater filaments are directly connected to the cathode to keep the heater-to-cathode voltage low.

-650 volts of alternating current (AC) from the power transformer is connected to V3's pins 4 and 6 which connect to the two plates.
+650 volts of alternating current (AC) from the power transformer is connected to the rectifier's pins 4 and 6 which connect to the two plates.
 As the positive half of the AC wave (+325V) charges pin 4's plate positively, pin 6's plate is charged negatively.
 The pin 4 plate's positive charge attracts electron flow from the cathode generating a positive DC current on the wire attached to the cathode's pin 8 (pulling negatively charged electrons out of the B+ wire connected to pin 8 creates a positive voltage on the wire).
 Nothing happens to the negatively charged pin 6 plate.

 High voltage AC flows onto the plates connected to pins 4 & 6.
 High voltage DC current flows from the cathode out pin 8.
 Note the 5Y3GT on the right has a directly heated combined cathode/filament.